 Old SS 2010: 64-36, McCain: 48.6, 2006 R Avg: 57.5 Romney: 52.7

 Analysis: Nofs picked up this seat previously held by Mark Schauer 61-34 in a 2009 special election.
 It moves right 3/1% by dropping Jackson and adding Barry and Ionia.
 Nofs is the most moderate Republican in the state senate, and was one of the four Republican votes against Right to Work.

 Old SS 2010: 58-42, McCain: 39.4, 2006 R Avg: 51.1 Romney: 42.9

 Incumbent: Tonya Schuitmaker (running in district 26)

 Analysis: Tonya won 58-42% in 2010 over Kalamazoo Mayor Bobby Hopewell.
-(The result was 53-48 in 2006.)
+(The result was 52-48 in 2006.)
 Hopewell was a last-minute replacement for State rep. Robert Jones, who died shortly before the election.
 Tonya is from Van Buren county.
 Due to increases in population, Kalamazoo County became large enough to be its own senate seat, and the portion of Van Buren was lost.
 This moved the district to the left by 0.3/0.2%.
 Tonya will run in the new 26th district.
 Kalamazoo County is a battleground, with democrats usually winning the top of the ticket, and Republicans doing better at the bottom.
-O'Brien, state rep from Portage (2010-2014) is likely to defeat Wenke (Comstock, 2004-2010), a free-spending but unpopular former state rep. McCann is a state rep (2010-2014 from Kalamazoo.
+O'Brien is a state rep from Portage (2010-2014).
+Lorence Wenke (Comstock, 2004-2010) is a free-spending but unpopular former Republican state rep. McCann is a state rep (2010-2014) from Kalamazoo.